 Week 1 (23 weeks gestation)

-After going into labour on Boxing Day evening at just 22 weeks and 6 days pregnant my husband and I turned up at the hospital expecting them to be able to stop the contractions.
-Unfortunately, the first team of people with whom we were greeted was the paediatricians telling us they could do nothing for the babies as they were not yet 23 weeks gestation, which is what is deemed viable (officially the cut-off is 24 weeks); it was 9pm by this point so I was only three hours away from being 23 weeks!
+Our journey beings on Boxing Day 2015 when I went into labour at just 22 weeks and 6 days pregnant.
+My husband and I turned up at the hospital expecting them to be able to stop the contractions but unfortunately, the first team of people with whom we were greeted was the paediatricians telling us they would do nothing for the babies as they were not yet 23 weeks gestation, which is what is deemed viable (officially the cut-off is 24 weeks); it was 9pm by this point so I was only three hours away from being 23 weeks!
 This was simply devastating to hear, how could they say that?
 How could they not be viable when I could still feel them rigorously kicking me inside, seemingly so full of life.
 Thankfully, shortly afterwards I was given the drugs to stop the labour along with a steroid injection (to help the babies’ lungs) but despite several doses and a night of hoping, wishing and praying, the contractions did not stop, although they had bought us precious time; when I did give birth it was the following morning, officially 23 weeks gestation, so two neonatal crash teams were ready and waiting to work on our babies.
 While I was in labour we were told it would be a miracle if either baby survived the birth but they both did pretty well at first and once they were stable they were transferred by neonatal ambulances to the Oliver Fisher Neonatal Unit.